 Also known as Mojo.
 Get your Mojo working with this fruity white heat.
 Chinense.

 An ornamental with a flaming rainbow of green-red-yellow chiles.
 Annuum.

 A glossy miniature cayenne from the South Pacific.

-From the oilfields of Arabia to the chile fields of Indiana, this cayenne will burn a path to your garden.
+From the oilfields of Arabia to the chile fields of Indiana, this long cayenne will burn a path to your garden.
 Annuum.

 Deep crimson chile, the size and shape of a finger.
 Another way to zing

 someone by giving them the finger.
 Also called Florida pepper.
 Annuum.

 I crown this the 2008 beauty winner.
 Multicolored and compact.
 Annuum.

 Multicolored pyrotechnic pequin chiles set off a blaze in your belly.
 Annuum.

 Medium in size and heat, good for a crowd pleasing salsa.
 Annuum.